Tree Removal

 Bedford

-Bedford's tree removal prices reflect the complexity of working in a town with a tree preservation bylaw and large premium properties.
-A declining ash in an open yard with permit in hand runs $500 to $900.
-A large sugar maple or red oak — the 65-to-80-foot specimens common along Great Road and near Bedford Center — runs $1,800 to $3,800 depending on proximity to the house and access.
-Crane-assisted removals on Bedford's larger properties where the tree can't be conventionally felled add $800 to $1,500 for the crane mobilization.
-Conservation Commission filings for Shawsheen River buffer zone work are included in our price — we don't bill separately for permit management.
-We're fifteen minutes from Bedford and quote on-site.
+Bedford's removal prices track the bylaw, the permits, and the size of the trees, so think in ranges rather than a sticker price.
+A declining ash in an open yard, permit in hand, runs $500 to $900.
+A large sugar maple or red oak — the 65-to-80-foot specimens you see along Great Road and near Bedford Center — runs $1,800 to $3,800 depending on how close it sits to the house and how the access looks.
+A crane, when the tree can't be safely felled the normal way, adds roughly $800 to $1,500 for mobilization.
+Conservation Commission filings for buffer-zone work are on us — we don't bill permit management separately.
+We're 15 minutes out, and we give you one firm number standing next to the tree, because that's the only honest way to price one.

 Keith’s